iamronsuez/iamronsuez.github.io/README.md

  * [Github](https://github.com/ronsuez) I've several projects there, give them a look.
+ * [Gist](https://gist.github.com/ronsuez/public) I've several snippets there which can make you an idea of what I've been working on.
  * [LinkedIn](https://www.linkedin.com/in/ronaldsuez/) for those job hunters who are always looking for nice professionals.
  * [Quora](https://www.quora.com/profile/Ronald-Suez) I've several answers there, give them some likes :)
  * [Twitter](https://twitter.com/Ronsuez)